CSULA-RoboSub/Robosub2018/README.md

 	- to run AUV manually with keyboard control type this command a list of keybindings will appear: navigation keyboard
-	- to run the Computer Vision test task type this command: navigation cv 1 to stop: navigation cv 0
+	- to run the Computer Vision test task type this command to show list: task